skilla/maximal-cliques/README.md

 ## Performance

-Test 1 - 1000 repetitions with the function "obtainCompleteGraphsWithoutPivoting".
+Test 1 - 1,000 repetitions with the function "obtainCompleteGraphsWithoutPivoting".
 Using the same data as in the test.
 Vertex: 6
 Edges: 7
 Cliques: 5
 Time: 0.347 seconds
 Memory: 786,432 bytes

-Test 2 - 1000 repetitions with the function "obtainCompleteGraphsWithPivoting".
+Test 2 - 1,000 repetitions with the function "obtainCompleteGraphsWithPivoting".
 Using the same data as in the test.
 Vertex: 6
 Edges: 7
 Cliques: 5
 Time: 0.480 seconds
 Memory: 786,432 bytes

-Test 3 - 1000 repetitions with the function "obtainCompleteGraphsWithVertexOrdering".
+Test 3 - 1,000 repetitions with the function "obtainCompleteGraphsWithVertexOrdering".
 Using the same data as in the test.
 Vertex: 6
 Edges: 7
 Cliques: 5
 Time: 0.488 seconds
 Memory: 786,432 bytes

-Test 4 - One repetitions with the function "obtainCompleteGraphsWithoutPivoting".
+Test 4 - One repetition with the function "obtainCompleteGraphsWithoutPivoting".
 Using 100 vertex.
 Vertex: 100
-Edges: 2507
+Edges: 2,507
-Cliques: 17215
+Cliques: 17,215
 Time: 228.430 seconds
 Memory: 19,398,656 bytes

-Test 5 - One repetitions with the function "obtainCompleteGraphsWithPivoting".
+Test 5 - One repetition with the function "obtainCompleteGraphsWithPivoting".
 Using 100 vertex.
 Vertex: 100
-Edges: 2507
+Edges: 2,507
-Cliques: 17215
+Cliques: 17,215
 Time: 199.249 seconds
 Memory: 19,398,656 bytes

-Test 6 - One repetitions with the function "obtainCompleteGraphsWithVertexOrderingForVertex".
+Test 6 - One repetition with the function "obtainCompleteGraphsWithVertexOrderingForVertex".
 Using 100 vertex.
 Vertex: 100
-Edges: 2507
+Edges: 2,507
-Cliques: 17215
+Cliques: 17,215
 Time: 157.969 seconds
 Memory: 19,398,656 bytes

-Test 7 - One repetitions with the function "obtainCompleteGraphsWithVertexOrderingForVertex".
+Test 7 - One repetition with the function "obtainCompleteGraphsWithVertexOrderingForVertex".
 Using 100 vertex.
 Selected vertex: 23
 Vertex: 100
-Edges: 2507
+Edges: 2,507
 Cliques: 768
 Time: 2.219 seconds
 Memory: 4,718,592 bytes

-Test 8 - One repetitions with the function "obtainCompleteGraphsWithVertexOrderingWithMinimumDegree".
+Test 8 - One repetition with the function "obtainCompleteGraphsWithVertexOrderingWithMinimumDegree".
 Using 100 vertex.
 Selected degree: 5
 Vertex: 100
-Edges: 2507
+Edges: 2,507
-Cliques: 13654
+Cliques: 13,654
 Time: 156.963 seconds
 Memory: 16,252,928 bytes

-Test 9 - One repetitions with the function "obtainCompleteGraphsWithVertexOrderingForVertexWithMinimumDegree".
+Test 9 - One repetition with the function "obtainCompleteGraphsWithVertexOrderingForVertexWithMinimumDegree".
 Using 100 vertex.
 Selected vertex: 23
 Selected degree: 5
 Vertex: 100
-Edges: 2507
+Edges: 2,507
 Cliques: 588
 Time: 2.240 seconds
 Memory: 4,456,448 bytes